Stanford-NavLab/gnss_lib_py/docs/source/index.rst

           elapsed time of the provided :code:`NavData` class.
         * Metric plotting: allows you to plot a specific array of data from the :code:`NavData` class
+        * Metric plotting by constellation: allows you to plot a specific array of data but broken up by individual constellations and signal types.
         * Residual plotting: specifically optimized for plotting residuals.